svarner1/SITE-Student-Store/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-    - If I had more time, I would have began the lab a lot earlier in the week.
+    - If I had more time, I would have began the project a lot earlier in the week.
 Unfortunately, this week was a little overwhelming for me.
 There was a lot of dense content that was difficult to grasp in a short time span.
 I attempted to complete the labs everyday and I ended up not having much time to do the assignment.
     - Yesterday, I spent almost all of my time working on the backend of the project.
 Instead, I would have began this on Tuesday or Wednesday, so that I could have at least most of Wednesday, all of Thursday, and most of Friday to focus on the UI apect
     - Both portions of the project were pretty difficult for me because I wanted to really make my SITE look like my design.
 The API and React posed some issues for me.
     - All in all, I am still proud of what I got done.
 It was a long week of the program and I will spend the rest of the weekend comleting the project in it's entirety.